Oxsomi/core3/docs/graphics_api.md

 - resources; Which resources are in use by the command list.
 - data; The current recorded commands.
 - commandOps; The opcodes for which commands are recorded.
-- callstacks; On debug mode, contains the stacktrace of each command (up to 16 deep callstack).
-Used for debugging if an error occurs in the API-dependent layer.
-- next; the next offset into the data buffer for the next command to record.
 - transitions; list of transitions issued in the command list.
 Scopes point into this to execute transitions.
 - activeScopes; list of scopes that weren't collapsed (scope command id & scope id, what transitions it did and how many commands it contains & the length of the sub command buffer).
 - computePipeline/graphicsPipeline; currently bound pipeline.
+- boundImages/boundImageCount/boundDepthFormat/boundSampleCount; currently bound images in the renderpass and/or render targets (DirectRendering).
+As well as the sample count that it was bound with.
 - tempStateFlags; AnyScissor, AnyViewport, HasModifyOp, HasScope, InvalidState.
 Used for validation and optimization.
 - debugRegionStack; used for validating debug regions.
-- lastCommandId, lastOffset, lastTransition; locations at the start of a scope for command id, buffer location and transition offset.
+- lastCommandId, next, lastTransition; locations at the start of a scope for command id, buffer location and transition offset.
 Used for the next scope description.
 - currentSize; size of the current renderpass.
 - pendingTransitions; list of transitions waiting for the current scope.
 Get pushed into transitions if the scope is visible.
+- activeSwapchains; what swapchains are used in the command list including their versionId, to ensure the command list can't be re-submitted once the swapchains were resized.

 ### Functions